-Rail connections: Laingsburg Hutchinson via Merweville Murraysburg link
+Rail connections: Laingsburg to Hutchinson via Merweville Murraysburg link providing municipal public transport services.

 General access:

 The IPTN will be designed to obtain a clearer understanding of:

 - The nature of the future public transport contracting environment - The services that should be provided i.e. Routes, service frequencies, vehicle categories, etc. - The fare strategy and fare levels - Service coverage - Infrastructure requirements (Public transport as well as non-motorised transport) and associated cost - Organisational responsibility in term of new legislation - Infrastructure needs and - Estimation of cost of providing the services.